Close-up of ripe blueberry clusters on a bush ready for picking with morning dew

 • Blueberries grow exceptionally well in containers, making them accessible even for gardeners with alkaline soil

-Blueberries are one of the best investments you can make in your home garden.
+can make in your home garden.
 A single blueberry bush, once established, will produce fruit for 20 years or more with relatively little maintenance.
-They’re beautiful ornamental plants — gorgeous white flowers in spring, lush green foliage in summer, brilliant red leaves in fall — and oh yes, they also happen to produce one of the most delicious and nutritious fruits on earth.
+They’re beautiful ornamental plants, gorgeous white flowers in spring, lush green foliage in summer, brilliant red leaves in fall, and oh yes, they also happen to produce among the most delicious and nutritious fruits on earth.

 But I won’t sugarcoat it: blueberries have one non-negotiable requirement that trips up a lot of beginners.
 They need acidic soil.
 Get the pH right, and blueberries are remarkably easy to grow.
 Get it wrong, and you’ll have struggling, yellow-leafed plants that barely produce a handful of berries.
 This guide will help you get it right from the start.